notmatthancock/notmatthancock.github.io/_posts/2017-10-9-region-growing-wrapping-c.markdown

 We've glossed over a few details that will appear in the actual implementation, but in a nutshell, the pseudocode says that whenever the image value at a point is above (or equal to) the average image value in the neighborhood of that point, we set the corresponding point in segmentation to "True" and add all the neighbors of that point to a stack to be checked later.
 When there's no points left to check, the boolean segmentation volume will (hopefully, roughly) indicate where the object is in the image volume.

 It's worth mentioning at this point that using the neighborhood average as the inclusion criteria will have a rather large effect in the final segmentation outcome.
 Indeed, we are assuming the object is "bright" relative to its surroundings.
 Generally speaking, this inclusion criteria should be guided by the application domain at hand and by the interpretation of actual image values.
-For example, in CT scans the image values correspond to [Hounsfield_scale](https://en.wikipedia.org/wiki/Hounsfield_scale) units (which correspond to tissue density), and thus our region growing routine with the inclusion criteria as is would find connected regions of high density for CT data.
+For example, in CT scans the image values correspond to [Hounsfield](https://en.wikipedia.org/wiki/Hounsfield_scale) units (which correspond to tissue density), and thus our region growing routine with the inclusion criteria as is would find connected regions of high density for CT data.

 ## Generating an image volume for testing

-We'll generate a synthetic volume for testing, rather than depending on some external data source (e.g., medical imaging).
+We'll generate a synthetic volume for testing, rather than depending on some external data source.
 Specifically, we'll use implicit surfaces of the form,

 $$
     x^4 - 5x^2 + y^4 - 5y^2 + z^4 - 5z^2 = k